divz-k/OutFileAnalysisForHybridGenome/README.md

 # ChEC In Vitro Analysis Pipeline for Hybrid Genome

 This project provides a streamlined method for analyzing ChEC (Chromatin Endogenous Cleavage) data.
 It processes the output files generated after demultiplexing and produces normalized, structured data for further analysis.
-The pipeline is specifically adapted for in vitro studies of transcription factor (TF) binding sites in *Saccharomyces cerevisiae* and *Saccharomyces paradoxus* genomes.
+The pipeline is specifically adapted for *in vitro* studies of transcription factor (TF) binding sites in *Saccharomyces cerevisiae* and *Saccharomyces paradoxus* genomes.

+ChEC is a powerful method for mapping protein-DNA interactions *in vivo*, and at the Barkai lab, we have extensivelly studied transcription factor binding in *Saccharomyces cerevisiae* using this method.
+Now, we want test TF binding in *in vitro*, to truly isolate TF effects from the cellular environment.
+We have adapted this experimental protocol *in vitro*, and we need a pipeline for the computational analysis of the sequencing data.

+As we typically do many experiments in a high throughput fashion, and rarely change experimental methods, this pipeline will be highly benificial for me in my PhD, and for further students performing this experiment and analysis.
+This automates multiple steps into a single run line, therefore, we can let the analysis of many large samples run overnight, and come back the next morning to clearly organised files, ready for deeper analysis.

+Our protocol involves isolating the TF from *Saccharomyces cerevisiae*, and letting it bind to *Saccharomyces paradoxus* genome.
+Unlike other pipelines, this analysis also allows analysis on carry-over DNA from the *Saccharomyces cerevisiae*, thus enabling us to understand protein binding strength to native DNA, and also quality check experimental conditions.
+As we perform high-throuput experiments, and now we have to analyse with two genomes, this has increased the load and the time required to do individual steps.
+Such a pipeline that can automate the basic repeatable processes, that must happen every time we do this experiment, can save a lot of time and effort.

 ---